abdallahshanaah/Reading-Note/Class-04.md

 and how to declate it , and how to call it and the defferent between function type like the function that content parameter
+### 6 Reasons for Pair Programming
+that talking about pair programming what is it mean and its benefits by they helping each other and to sharing their ideas and more .